 How to wipe Android Phone or Tablet with Shredit Android – Option 1: Factory Reset then Shred

 When you want to wipe your Android phone so it can’t be recovered, you need to do an extra step after doing a factory reset.
-That’s because there is an important distinction between wiping your android phone versus just deleting the data.
+That’s because there is an important difference between wiping your android phone instead of just deleting the data.
 When you delete private data or private apps from your phone, the data is still on your phone, in your free space until that part of your storage is overwritten by something else.
-Seeing as you don’t know when that will happen, you can ensure that this isn’t recovered by someone else by shredding it.
+Seeing as you don’t know when that will happen, you can ensure that this isn’t recovered by someone else by wiping it.

-Shredding (secure delete) is a way to permanently delete the data on Android and is often done by people before they dispose of their phone.
-So, when you want to wipe your phone before disposal, shred it after doing a Factory Reset.
+Shredding (secure delete) is a way to permanently delete the data on Android and is often done by people before selling their phone.
+So, when you want to wipe your phone before selling, shred it after doing a Factory Reset.

 In order to wipe your Android phone or other device completely, follow these instructions.